jcailler/jcailler.github.io/_tabs/tools.md

 concurrent proof-search procedure based on the method of free-variable analytics tableaux that allows it to perform a fair branch exploration.
-The prover is also able to deal with axiomatisable theories thanks to a module of deduction modulo theory, to deal with polymorphic types, and to produce machine-checkable proofs in Coq, Lambdapi and Lisa.
+The prover is also able to deal with axiomatisable theories thanks to a module of deduction modulo theory, to deal with polymorphic types, and to produce machine-checkable proofs in Rocq, Lambdapi and Lisa.

 <details>
   <summary>Please refer to <a href="{{ site.url }}{{ site.baseurl }}/assets/bibtex/ijcar2022.txt"> this paper</a> if you want to cite Goéland:</summary>